81 Catalysis

 Among the factors affecting chemical reaction rates discussed earlier in this chapter was the presence of a catalyst, a substance that can increase the reaction rate without being consumed in the reaction.
 The concepts introduced in the previous section on reaction mechanisms provide the basis for understanding how catalysts are able to accomplish this very important function.

-(Figure) shows reaction diagrams for a chemical process in the absence and presence of a catalyst.
+Figure 81-1 shows the reaction energy diagrams for a chemical process in the presence and absence of a catalyst.
 Inspection of the diagrams reveals several traits of these reactions.
-Consistent with the fact that the two diagrams represent the same overall reaction, both curves begin and end at the same energies (in this case, because products are more energetic than reactants, the reaction is endothermic).
-The reaction mechanisms, however, are clearly different.
-The uncatalyzed reaction proceeds via a one-step mechanism (one transition state observed), whereas the catalyzed reaction follows a two-step mechanism (two transition states observed) with a notably lesser activation energy.
-This difference illustrates the means by which a catalyst functions to accelerate reactions, namely, by providing an alternative reaction mechanism with a lower activation energy.
-Although the catalyzed reaction mechanism for a reaction needn’t necessarily involve a different number of steps than the uncatalyzed mechanism, it must provide a reaction path whose rate determining step is faster (lower Ea).
+Consistent with the fact that the two diagrams represent the same overall reaction, both curves begin and end at the same energies.
+However, the uncatalyzed reaction proceeds with a notably lower activation energy.
+This difference illustrates the means by which a catalyst increases the rate of reaction: by providing an alternative reaction mechanism with a lower activation energy barrier.
+This increases the rate constant for the reaction and, thus, increases the rate of reaction.
+Although the catalyzed reaction mechanism for a reaction needn’t necessarily involve the same number of steps than the uncatalyzed mechanism, it must provide a reaction path whose rate determining step is faster (lower Ea).

 Reaction Diagrams for Catalyzed Reactions